Recipe by IdCityLady

 Less salt goes a long way, and I used allspice instead of Italian seasoning.
 Very good.

-It was good, but nothing to write home about.
+It was good.
 It would make a good side dish.
 I think I'd prefer it with mozzarella cheese or parmesan.

 It tasted like something that should be eaten as a side dish...like stuffing.
 After a few bites, it felt pretty heavy.
 It might just be that we are not fans of eggplant.